-Of course, Paint Shop Pro isn't available for Linux.
-And, anyway, I think Corel (the company that sells it) has really bloated Paint Shop Pro in an attempt to turn it into a rival to Photoshop.
+Of course, Paint Shop Pro isn’t available for Linux.
+And, anyway, I think Corel (the company that now owns it) has really bloated Paint Shop Pro in an attempt to turn it into a rival to Photoshop.

 I regularly use one of a handful of screen capture utilities on the Linux desktop.
 Every so often, I find myself pulling those images into The GIMP to edit them.
 But since The GIMP has its own screen capture function, I can cut out the middle man whenever I need to.

 To take a screenshot, fire up The GIMP.
 From the File menu, choose Create and then click Screenshot to open the Screenshot dialog.

 You can choose to take a screenshot of: